SkylineCommunications/dataminer-docs/connector-help/connector_help/Juniper Networks QFX3x00.md

 ### Configuration of Conditional Monitoring

-Conditional monitoring settings can be found on the page **Conditional Monitoring**.In an extra column in the monitored tables of the driver, you can set which rows should or should not be monitored.
+Conditional monitoring settings can be found on the page **Conditional Monitoring**.
+In an extra column in the monitored tables of the driver, you can set which rows should or should not be monitored.

 These settings can be imported or exported.
 To import, first set the **Import/Export Folder** and **Select File**, then click **Import File**.
 To export, click **Export File**, and a new file will be created automatically in the selected folder.
 Click **Refresh** to add the files available in the **Import/Export Folder** to the **Select File** drop-down options.